Knowledge base

 Fighting spam submissions

-An effective protection against automated comments and the exploitation of any form on your site involves implementing a captcha
+An effective protection against automated comments and the exploitation of any form on your site involves implementing a captcha, or its alternative, the honeypot (honey pot).
+You will thus close the door to bots (robots programmed to browse the Web and exploit its vulnerabilities).

-, the company behind WordPress, receives good reviews but becomes paid for commercial use.
+Akismet, developed by Automattic, the company behind WordPress, receives good reviews but becomes paid for commercial use.

 By installing WordPress on your Infomaniak site via the automatic installation system, you will find the WP Armour – Honeypot Anti Spam extension already activated, to protect in its free version all types of forms, such as those of WP Comments, WP Registration, BBPress Forum, Contact Form 7, Gravity Forms, Elementor Forms, Divi Theme Contact Form, WooCommerce Reviews Pro, etc.